Planning to launch your own React Native video editor app, but wonder what features, filters, and libraries to adopt?

 React Native solutions for video editing apps

 Speaking of React Native video apps, our Video Editing SDK is an excellent toolkit for developers.
-It lets you integrate all the necessary features for creating and sharing fabulous short- or long-form videos, animated clips, and stories.
+It lets you integrate all the necessary features for creating and sharing fabulous short- or long-form clips, animated clips, and stories.

 Visual and color transformation effects, audio editing, overlays, and other advanced features are included.
-Besides, it integrates with the Face AR module that powers your video app with Snapchat-like filters, animated backgrounds, and beautification.
+Besides, it integrates with the Face AR module that powers your React Native video app with Snapchat-like filters, animated backgrounds, and beautification.

 Video streaming and sharing apps in React Native

-Since video sharing apps and streaming services are, in essence, based on the same technology, a React Native video player library will suffice in both cases.
+Since video sharing apps and streaming services are, in essence, based on the same technology, a React Native video library will suffice in both cases.
 So, if you’re building a basic React Native video sharing app or streaming service, the following solutions might be helpful:

-It’s a fully customizable video player with the play/pause/restart controls, the bottom controls with the video running time, progress bar, and the total duration, as well as the loading function, which triggers during network issues.
+It’s a fully customizable React Native video player with the play/pause/restart controls, the bottom controls with the video running time, progress bar, and the total duration, as well as the loading function, which triggers during network issues.

 Overall, if you’re building a React Native video player project, you’re in luck — the market is full of open source solutions for developers.
 However, most of these offerings are very basic.
-So, if you want to implement, say, a recommendation engine like the one offered by Netflix, you’ll need to go with additional solutions or consider proprietary packages.
+So, if you want to implement, say, a recommendation engine like the one offered by Netflix, you’ll need to go with additional solutions or consider React Native proprietary packages.